maikelthedev/maikeldotuk.github.io/_posts/2019-06-15-staying-or-leaving.md

 ## So...decision

 I chose the end of the month.
+Ignoring all other factors, this flat never really convinced me.